Partitions of primes by Chebyshev polynomials: Introduction

 The calculation of prime densities of the sets in a partition $\rho(q)$ was accomplished in special cases by Hasse, \cite{H} and Lagarias, \cite{Lag}.
 The main tool was the Chebotarev density theorem.
 It was followed by the work of Ballot, \cite{B1},\cite{B2},\cite{B3}, Moree, \cite{M1},\cite{M2}, Moree and Stevenhagen, \cite{M-S}, Ballot and Elia, \cite{B-E}, where many other cases were studied, in all instances with the application of the Chebotarev theorem.

-We obtain the densities in full generality by the reduction of the problem to the Frobenius density theorem, \cite{S-L}.
-The first step is to describe the elements of the partition inductively in a constructive way.
+We obtain the densities in full generality thanks to the symmetry of the problem: $-q\leftrightarrow q$, which was elusive in the classical language of Lucas sequences.
+This hidden symmetry allows the description of the elements of the partition inductively in a constructive way.
+The calculation of densities is then achieved by the application of the Frobenius density theorem, \cite{S-L}.

-We recall the Legendre symbol $(q|p)$, for a rational $q =\frac{a}{b}$, and an odd prime $p$ not dividing the denominator $b$: $(q|p)=1$ if $ab$ is a quadratic residue $mod \ p$, $(q|p)=-1$ if $ab$ is a quadratic nonresidue $mod \ p$, and $(q|p)=0$ if $a = 0 \ mod \ p$.
+We recall the Legendre symbol $(q|p)$, for a rational $q =\frac{a}{b}$, and an odd prime $p$ not dividing the denominator $b$: $(q|p)=1$ if $ab$ is a quadratic residue $mod \ p$, $(q|p)=-1$ if $ab$ is a quadratic nonresidue $mod \ p$, and $(q|p)=0$ if $q = 0 \ mod \ p$.

 Let $\Pi_{*}=\Pi_{*}(q)=\bigcup_{k=2}^{+\infty}\Pi_{k}(q)$.
-For any primitive partition $\rho(q)$ the content of following table is proven in Theorem 13 and Proposition 12.
+For any primitive partition $\rho(q)$ the content of following table is proven in Theorem 12 and Proposition 11.

 In this table the sets corresponding to the boxes are contained in the respective elements of the partition $\rho(q)$.
 We make no claim about the box with question marks.